 Fixation: Indolence is about resisting demands and expectations that disrupt a feeling of harmony and continuity.

-Trap: A seeker of harmony by accommodating others and not rocking the boat.
+Trap: A seeker of harmony and belonging that accommodates by going along with others and not rocking the boat.

 Type 9 Holy Idea